-Shooting landscapes during the night takes a lot of skill and patience, but it’s definitely worth it because these images can have a dreamlike quality if shot properly.
+Shooting landscape photography at night takes a lot of skill and patience, but it’s definitely worth it because these images can have a dreamlike quality if shot properly.
 DSLR cameras can produce night photos with fantastic details of the night sky if the settings are right.
 However, you need to face common challenges such as noise and blurriness.
 When shooting at night, you have less creative options because your primary goal is to find a way to allow enough light to reach the sensor.

 In general, you’ll want to keep ISO reasonably low to avoid graininess, but many modern full-frame DSLRs can now handle higher ISOs well.
 Because of this, you should feel free to experiment with ISO if your camera allows you to do that.
 Also, make sure to bracket exposures at night – this will ensure that you don’t over or underexpose your images.
 In addition to this, bracketing will also allow you to blend multiple exposures and create HDRs.

 When it comes to the recommended gear for night landscapes, you will need a full-frame DSLR and wide-angle lenses with faster apertures.
 A wide angle lens will allow you to capture a very wide view of both the ground and the starry sky, while faster apertures (such as f/1.8 or f/28) let more light through the lens.
 A sturdy tripod is mandatory in this case because the camera has to be stable during long exposures.

 There’s a great online tool that can help you find perfect spots for your night landscapes and it’s called Light Pollution Map.
 You can download this useful app both for Android and Ios.